lgiordani/laces3/README.md

 You can also provide a default image that will be passed as an Open Graph tag  by setting the `image` key to a relative file path, which will be prefixed by your site's base url.
 Optionally, you can override this default image on a per article and per page basis, by setting the `og_image` variable in an article or page.

-### Twitter Cards
+### Twitter Cards and Timeline

-Configuration variables: `LACES_TWITTER_CARDS`
+Configuration variables: `LACES_TWITTER`
+Configuration keys: `cards`, `widget_id`, `tweet_limit`

 This theme supports [Summary Twitter Cards](https://dev.twitter.com/docs/cards/types/summary-card).
-To activate the necessary tags set `LACES_TWITTER_CARDS` to `True`.
+To activate the necessary tags set the `cards` key of `LACES_TWITTER_CARDS` to `True`.
 Because Twitter Cards also use Open Graph tags to identify some of the necessary metadata, `LACES_OPEN_GRAPH` must not be disabled (it is enabled by default).

 If you initialize the optional Pelican variable `TWITTER_USERNAME` it will be used to set the Twitter username for the site and for the content creator.

 The same image options for Open Graph (see above) can be used for setting images that appear on Twitter Cards.
 So if you have set the `LACES_OPEN_GRAPH['image']` key and optionally `og_image` for articles and/or pages, you're good to go for Twitter Cards as well.

-### Twitter Timeline

-Configuration variables: `LACES_TWITTER_WIDGET_ID`

-This theme can show your twitter timeline in the sidebar.
-To enable, provide the Pelican `TWITTER_USERNAME` variable and put your Twitter Widget ID into the `LACES_TWITTER_WIDGET_ID` variable.
+This theme can also show your twitter timeline in the sidebar.
+To enable, provide the Pelican `TWITTER_USERNAME` variable and put your Twitter Widget ID into the `LACES_TWITTER` variable with the `widget_id` key.
+You can limit the number of tweets shown by this widget setting the `tweet_limit` key to how many tweets you want to see.

 To get a Twitter Widget ID go to: https://twitter.com/settings/widgets and select `Create new`.
 You'll find the ID under the html or in the site url: `https://twitter.com/settings/widgets/<TWITTER_WIDGET_ID>/edit`